Niseko Entry Requirements

 Embassy/Consulate

-Find your country's embassy or consulate in Japan
+Find your country's embassy in Tokyo or consulate in Sapporo

 Immigration Authority